 evokeAG.
 2022 – the final pitch from investors

 “There are a lot of great opportunities in food and agriculture coming out of Australia, and you have to be there to understand them, see them and be ready hopefully to make investments.
 It was a difficult year for a lot of us, but I’m stoked about evokeAG.
 2022 so bring it on – perseverance is the name of the game!”

 “You get a sense of what’s sparking interest, what’s getting traction and what’s new.
 It’s a shot in the arm, which is a highly effective use of time because you get to physically meet people, look at their product, understand how and why it works and experience that visceral sense of potential.
 Take every meeting that is offered – you never know what jewel of an opportunity is waiting to emerge.”

 “Food and agriculture are some of the key pillars of human existence and there’s not a better industry to be involved in.
 No matter what angle you’re approaching evokeAG.
 2022, there’s an optimistic and constructive tone to the conversations the meet facilitates, and that’s a space and opportunity that just hasn’t existed before – and that’s what makes this event special.”

-Applications are now open for investment-ready startups to pitch at the evokeAG.
-Investor Dinner in Perth on Tuesday, 22 February, and Sydney on Monday, 14 March.
-Apply here.
-If you are an investor and would like to attend either Investor Dinners in Perth or Sydney, please express your interest to Dallas Pearce, evokeAG.
+If you are an investor and would like to attend the evokeAG.
+Investor Dinner – rescheduled to take place later in 2022 since the cancellation of the evokeAG.
+2022 event – please express your interest to Dallas Pearce, evokeAG.
 Startup Program Manager via email here.